-At least four traps are required for each old system layout and at least three for each new system layout.
-Traps may be either manual, automatic or mixed, identified by alphabetical letters (A, B, C and D) from left to right from the first peg.
+At least five traps are required for each old system layout and four for each new system layout.
+Composition of singles and doubles to be determined by target setter.
+Traps may be either manual, automatic or mixed, identified by alphabetical letters (A, B, C and D) from left to right of the shooting stand.